suzanamelomoraes/web-app-ts/notes.md

 - Events - to tell other parts whenever data tied to a user is changed
 - Sync - to save and retrieve this persons data to a remote server

+Phase 3

+At this moment to use the methods, it's necessary to this kind of call: user.events.trigger

+- Direct passthrough of arguments - get(), on(), trigger() - by using get property
+- Need coordination between different modules in User - set(), fetch(), save()

 ### REST conventions

 - GET - /posts - retrieve all posts